 After the processing is done, you should see some colorful cubes in the View Area.
 The colored areas are regions that share the same occlusion data.

-Click onif you want to remove all the pre-calculated data for Occlusion Culling.
+Click on Clear if you want to remove all the pre-calculated data for Occlusion Culling.

 To apply occlusion culling to moving objects you have to create an Occlusion Area and then modify its size to fit the space where the moving objects will be located (of course the moving objects cannot be marked as static).
-You can create Occlusion Areas by adding the Occlusion Area component to an empty game object ( in the menus).
+You can create Occlusion Areas by adding the Occlusion Area component to an empty game object (Component -> Rendering -> Occlusion Area in the menus).

 After creating the Occlusion Area, check the Is View Volume checkbox to occlude moving objects.